-Furthermore, Council is required to use the valuation of the rateable property as the primary basis for the levying of rates.
-Section 157 (1) of the Local Government Act 1989 stipulates the methods of valuation a Council may use.
-These are:
+In raising Council rates, Council is required to primarily use the valuation of the ratable property to levy rates.
+Section 157 (1) of the Local Government Act 1989 provides Council with three choices in terms of which valuation base to utilise.
+They are: